jdabtieu/litctf-2022-return/misc-TrashRoyale.md

 ![](https://user-images.githubusercontent.com/62577178/182063604-08f87913-8d34-4d30-9363-dea389daea7f.png)

-It was obviously morse code because there were only two distinct sound effect lengths, a short and long one.
+It was obviously morse code because there were only two distinct sound effect lengths, a short and a long one.
 Decoding the morse code revealed the flag.

 Flag: `LITCTF{H3H3H3H4WTHREECROWN}`